 Experimental research suffers from biases introduced by experiment design choices, such as the choice of alternative incentive and reward structures.
 We propose that framing rewards in a broader typology when researchers make decision about which reward structures to use in an experiment will minimise the potential for a false choice bias.
 To highlight this problem we replicate Drake, Haka and Ravenscrofts (1999) incentive structure experiment using a simpler, more theory driven design.
 Drake et al (1999) propose that organisational performance maybe be better if group compensation is given in preference to individualistic compensation, within the context of an information rich environment (using activity based costing).
 In particular, Drake et al (1999) apply an experimental research design to test that proposition using U.S. MBA students.
 Their results suggest that, ceteris paribus, given a group in preference to an individualistic incentive scheme, innovation, efficiency and profitability may improve.
 We argue that this conclusion is inconsistent with the incentive structure choices faced by managers, the societal values of the U.S., culture and agency theories in general.
 A possible explanation for Drake et als (1999) result is the use of a tournament incentive scheme as the basis for individual compensation.
 As such, we replicate the Drake et al (1999) experiment using Australian university students and an individual profit incentive scheme as the basis for individual compensation.
 Our results, in contrast to Drake et al. (1999), indicate that given an individual in preference to group incentive scheme, task performance improves in an information rich environment.
 This experiment highlights the false choice bias that reduces the generalizability of experimental research in general and highlights the value of propositions couched in a broader reward typology.

-Brown, P.J., Matolcsy, Z.P. & Wells, P.A.
-2008, 'Economic determinants of group versus individual compensation schemes for senior executives', Program of American Accounting Association Annual Meeting, American Accounting Association Annual Meeting, American Accounting Association (AAA), Anaheim, USA.
+Brown, PJ, Matolcsy, ZP & Wells, PA 2007, 'Economic determinants of group versus individual compensation schemes for senior executives', Annual Congress of European Accounting Association, Lisbon, Portugal.

 This paper investigates firm characteristics associated with the choice of individual versus group compensation schemes for senior executives below the CEO level.
 We define individual compensation schemes where senior executives are compensated independently from other senior executives, where incentive compensation is linked to individual performance.
 In contrast, group compensation schemes are defined where senior executive compensation is jointly determined with other senior executives, with compensation linked to common incentives.
 This paper is motivated by limited evidence on compensation schemes for senior executives beyond the CEO, limiting critical evaluation of senior executives compensation.
 Preliminary evidence using Australian data provides support that individual compensation schemes are adopted by firms where individual senior executive inputs (effort) and outputs are separable and observable.
 We also find support that group compensation schemes are adopted where there are efficiencies from senior executive co-operation and interdependencies between executives, such as in integrated firms.
 The empirical evidence suggest that there are important differences between how firms set changes in total compensation as apposed to the mix of long and short term incentive components.
 The findings contribute to the ongoing debate surrounding the determination of appropriate corporate governance mechanisms in the presence of agency conflicts, and especially executive compensation schemes.